 - 1. The respondent neither admits nor denies the facts described under Section III or the commission's findings and conclusions of law described under Section IV, and consents to the entry of this order and agreed resolution solely for the purpose of resolving this sworn complaint. - 2.
 The respondent consents to this order and agreed resolution and waives any right to further proceedings in this matter. - 3.
-The respondent acknowledges that each campaign finance report is required to include the full name and address of the payees, and the dates and purposes of political expenditures that in the aggregate exceed \$50 to a single payee in the reporting period.
-The respondent acknowledges that a report of a political expenditure by credit card must identify the vendor who receives payment from the credit card company.
-The respondent acknowledges that each campaign finance report must include the amount of political expenditures that in the aggregate exceed \$50 and that are made during the reporting period, the full name and address of the persons to whom the expenditures are made, and the dates and purposes of the expenditures.
+The respondent acknowledges that each campaign finance report filed by an officeholder is required to include the full name and address of the payees, and the dates and purposes of political expenditures that in the aggregate exceed \$50 to a single payee in the reporting period.
+The respondent acknowledges that a report of a political expenditure by credit card must identify the vendor who receives payment from the card company.
 The respondent acknowledges that the report of a political expenditure for goods or services must describe the categories of goods or services received in exchange for the expenditure.
 The respondent acknowledges that the proper way to report a reimbursement to a staff member is in accordance with section 20.62 of the Ethics Commission Rules.
+The respondent acknowledges that a person who accepts a political contribution as a candidate or officeholder may not convert the contribution to personal use.
+The respondent acknowledges that personal use is a use that primarily furthers individual or family purposes not connected with the performance of duties or activities as a candidate or officeholder.
 The respondent agrees to comply with these requirements of the law.